likicv/usysml-test-cases/README.md

  Root.PackageStations.VehicleStation [PartDef]
 ```

-Here the indendation indicates the namespace level.
+Here the indentation indicates the namespace level.
 The namespace level
-can be read from the actual textual output, however the indendation helps
+can be read from the actual textual output, however the indentation helps
 guide the eye.
 Specifically:

 ```